 - Is Thailand safe for solo female travelers?

-- Is Thailand safe to travel for families?
+- Is it safe to travel to Thailand for families?

 - Is it safe to drive in Thailand?